doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 Additional re-ordering may be required.
 Ensure the following load *first* in your load order:
 1. (Whatever ESMs you have enabled, ending with "Patch for Purists.esm")
+1. (If you've installed VSW Solstheim, make sure the ESM loads AFTER Patch for Purists.esm)
 1. Patch for Purists - Book Typos.esp
 1. Patch for Purists - Semi-Purist Fixes
 1. Projectile Enchant Capacity.esp